-You may have heard the phrases “front end” and “back end” being tossed around in reference to programming before.
-If you are new to programming, you might be wondering what these terms actually mean.
+You’ve probably heard the phrases “front end” and “back end” tossed around in reference to programming before.
+If you’re brand new to programming, you might be wondering what these terms actually mean.

 At a high level, the “front end” is what visitors or users will see when they interact with a program, application, or platform.
 The “back end” is where programmers create processes to make those interactions run smoothly.